Go to Reviews.org US Edition

 Quality over quantity is an old adage that Apple seemingly embraces with both hands when it comes to its movie line-up on the Apple TV Plus streaming service.
 Normally, our lists of the best movies on Netflix, best movies on Amazon Prime, or the best movies on Stan are a selection rather than a breakdown a good chunk of the entire library.

 As noted in our Apple TV Plus review, this sophomore streaming service doesn’t seek to compete in terms of an expansive library, instead with a focus on producing quality results.
-For the most part, despite only having nine titles at the time of writing, Apple TV Plus’s movie line-up is robust, even if it’d take you less than a full day of bingeing to get through it all.

 Best movie on Apple TV Plus